 Savings.com.au’s two cents

-Although it may seem it at the time, going bankrupt isn’t the end of the world and can provide households with a second chance.
-It will more than likely be harder to get a home loan, but there are options out there.
-Try and improve your credit rating to the best of your ability and consider consulting a financial adviser.
+For many households bankruptcy ends up being a soft reset, a second chance to do things properly.
+It will more than likely make it harder to get a home loan, but there could still be options out there.
+Try to improve your credit rating to the best of your ability and consider consulting a financial adviser.